online-photo-submission/cloudcard-photo-downloader/README.md

 - downloader.enableUdf
   - default: `true`
   - description: Enable/Disable UDF file generation

+#### CSV Settings - Coming Soon
+- downloader.csvDirectory
+  - **Ignore this setting**
+  - default: `.`
+  - absolute path to the CSV directory
+- downloader.csvFilePrefix
+  - **Ignore this setting**
+  - default: `CloudCard_Photos_`
+  - The first part of the CSV filename
+- downloader.csvFileExtension
+  - **Ignore this setting**
+  - default: `.csv`
+  - The extension to use for the CSV filename
+- downloader.csvBatchIdDateFormat
-- downloader.fetchStatuses
+  - **Ignore this setting**
-  - default: `READY_FOR_DOWNLOAD`
+  - default: `YYYYMMddHHmm`
-  - description: Photos with these statuses will be downloaded.
-Separate statuses with a comma.
+  - The format of the date in the CSV batch ID field and in the filename suffix
+- downloader.enableCsv
-- downloader.putStatus
+  - **Ignore this setting**
-  - default: `DOWNLOADED`
+  - default: `true`
-  - description: Downloaded photos will be marked with this status in the CloudCard web application.
+  - Enable/Disable CSV file generation

 ## Support and Warranty
 THIS PROJECT IS DISTRIBUTED WITH NO WARRANTY.
 SEE THE LICENSE FOR FULL DETAILS.
 If your organization needs fully warranteed CloudCard integration software, consider Cloud Photo Connect from [Vision Database Systems](http://www.visiondatabase.com/).